 Tests on the new super-durable pavement developed by IC-IMPACTS indicate that this new design will last at least 15 years.

-The success gained in the Thondebhavi pavement project has already resulted in partnerships with two other states in India, which plan to build roads in 2016 with designs supplied by IC-IMPACTS.
-One road in the State of Haryana will be two kilometres long and a second in Madhya Pradesh will replace a five kilometre stretch of highway.
-The foregoing project will improve the lives of thousands of more people.
+The success gained in the Thondebhavi pavement project has already resulted in partnerships with two other states in India and Canada..
+The foregoing IC-IMPACTS project will improve the lives of thousands of more people.